 Established: 2012 as a Center; 2008 as a signature initiative of the university

 Description of Programming

 Centers in general and the CU Center for STEM Learning (CSL) are positioned to serve as key resources and to establish key infrastructure both within and among universities.
 Within the university the CSL creates a network among the 75+ programs in STEM education, bridges between university administration and on-the-ground efforts and individual faculty, catalyzes and supports STEM education innovations, supports leading research in STEM education and conducts research across educational programs and on institutional change.
 The CSL also serves as a focal point for STEM education communication, policy, and identity outside the university.
 The CSL is positioned to create strong ties with other university centers, creating a network among the many disparate programs, importing and exporting relevant educational innovations and research.
-The CSL will be positioned to contribute to, to promote and to shape the state and national dialogs in STEM education.
-The audiences for this work lay initially within the university (faculty, administration, staff, and students).
-In parallel we build programs for community, the K12 school system, informal education, policy, and public at large.
+The CSL contributes to, promotes and helps to shape the state and national dialogs in STEM education.
+In parallel we build networks among programs for community, the K12 school system, informal education, policy, and public at large.

-- Nucleate, sustain, and advocate for programs that reach audiences not historically represented in STEM: all programs participating in the CU-Boulder Center for STEM Learning will be encouraged to address diversity and support students, staff and faculty from under-represented populations.
+- Nucleate, sustain, and advocate for programs that reach audiences not historically represented in STEM: all programs participating in the CU-Boulder Center for STEM Learning are encouraged to address diversity and support students, staff and faculty from under-represented populations;

 - Build the regional, state, and national reputation of CU Boulder as a leader in and resource for STEM education.

 - An annual symposium on STEM education research